Holly's Tacky Christmas Lights

 Q: What types of displays do you like best?

 A: If I told you that, I'd have an avalanche of submissions from people decorating based on my preferences.
-(I found out last year that making it on my list is quite coveted by some.)
+(Making it on my list is quite coveted by some.)
 I prefer decorators decide for themselves.
+I do have personal favorites, though.

 Q: Are you on the list?